williamhoos/testrepo/docs/source/participant.rst

 Taking surveys
 ~~~~~~~~~~~~~~

-The suveys protions of PEER uses a set of tools called "PEER Survey Tools" or PST for short.
-As shown in the illustration below, PST includes a library of existing questions, tools to edit or create new questions, and controls concerning how these questions are presented to participants.  :
+The surveys portion of PEER uses a survey creation and management system called "PEER Survey Tools" or PST for short.
+As shown in the illustration below, PST includes a library of existing questions, tools to customize these questions or create new ones, as well as controls for how these questions are presented to participants.

+.. _taking surveys drawing

 .. image::
     :alt: PEER Survey Tools (PST) Workflow Illustration